charliepark/classy-css/README.md

 ### What influenced you in making Classy CSS? ###

-Primarily, my years writing CSS and not finding any of the methodologies to be sifficient.
+Primarily, my years writing CSS and not finding any of the methodologies to be sufficient.
 There are a few articles, conference talks, and blog posts that I've read over the years that have impacted it.
 The most recent ones are the easiest to find, so here are a few.
 You don't need to read these, but you'll probably like them.

 * [OOCSS + Sass = The best way to CSS](http://ianstormtaylor.com/oocss-plus-sass-is-the-best-way-to-css/) (Ian Storm Taylor)
 * [Your CSS Is A Mess](https://speakerdeck.com/snookca/your) (Jonathan Snook)